mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/voice-tone-and-writing-style-guidelines.md

 For example: "View the status in the Status pane" as opposed to "We’ll view the status in the Status pane".

-An exception are educational guides, as first person writing helps them to keep the reader interested in  the subject.
+An exception is Customer Education content which can be written in first or second person to keep the audience focused and interested.

 **Voice**